5 Most Effective Powerbait Rigs For Multiple Methods

 For more on fishing these baits and which ones are my most effective, check out these articles:

-All of these should be rigged onto your hook with a couple of things in mind.
+All of these should be rigged onto the hook with a couple of things in mind.

 The Best Hook For Powerbait Setups And The Best Hook Size

-There are 2 critical parts to all of these Powerbait rigs, the hook, and the leader.
+There are two critical parts to all of these rigs: the hook and the leader.

 The reason these are critical is because these are the parts of the Powerbait rig that the trout see.

-And, I’ll be honest with you, part of the reason many anglers struggle to catch fish is a bad hook, the wrong hook size, and a leader line that is so thick the fish can see it from the other side of the lake.
-Just kidding, but many fish have very good eyesight and they can see your hook and your leader and then decide not to bite, especially wild fish.
+Part of the reason many anglers struggle to catch fish is a bad hook, the wrong hook size, or a leader line that is so thick the fish can see it from the other side of the lake.

-Fishing guides are meticulous about the hooks they use because they want their client to catch as many trout as possible, so they must use hooks that penetrate well on the hookset, and that keep the fish securely hooked during the fight.
-They also want hooks that are not too big and not too small.
+Fishing guides are meticulous about the hooks they use because they want their client to catch as many trout as possible.
+Good hooks penetrate well on the hookset, and keep the fish securely hooked during the fight.

 If bait holder hooks were the best hook for bait, all the guides and top anglers would use them, however, they don’t, and that says something.

-Instead, use a good short shank wide gap hooks like the Raven Specimen hook or a Gamaktsu Octopus hook.
-These are the type of hooks the top guides are using.
+Most guides and I use short shank wide gap hooks, like the Raven Specimen hook or a Gamaktsu Octopus hook.
+These are the types of hooks the top guides are using.

-Your hook size will depend on the bait size!
-You need to match your hook up to the size of the bait.
+The hook size will depend on the bait size!
+I match the hook up to the size of the bait.

 A hook that is too big stands out like a sore thumb.
 Sure, a small hook is less likely to be seen by the trout, but a hook that is too small does not penetrate and hold onto the fish well.

-It’s one thing to have a great hook, but if you rig it wrong it will be less effective.
+It’s one thing to have a great hook, but if it’s rigged incorrectly it will be less effective.

-Often the fish will hook themselves if the hook gap stays open and the hook point is exposed.
-I’m telling you, this will double the amount of fish you catch especially in currents.
+Often, the fish will hook themselves if the hook gap stays open and the hook point is exposed, which can double the amount of fish landed.

 Leader Size For Powerbait Setups